The Borough of Harrow Swimming Club

 - Meet the ASA commitment to equality, diversity and inclusion.

-- Always place the well-being, health and safety of swimmers above all other consideration
+- Always place the well-being, health and safety of swimmers above all other consideration including developing performance.

 - Always ensure that all teaching, coaching and competition programmes are appropriate for the age, ability and experience of the individual swimmer.